fishcus/KAP-manual/en/install/quick_install_MapR_cluster.en.md

   hadoop fs -chown mapr /kylin
   ```

-- When checking the environment, there will be error because the `hdfs` command cannot be found.
+- When checking the environment, there will be errors because the `hdfs` command cannot be found.
 Please modify the` $KYLIN_HOME/bin/check-2100-os-commands.sh` and annotate the command line of `hdfs`.
-For an example:
+For example:

   ```shell
   #command -v hdfs    || quit "ERROR: Command 'hdfs' is not accessible..."